Mössbauer spectroscopy: Quadrupole splitting

 Quadrupole splitting reflects the interaction between the nuclear energy levels and the surrounding electric field gradient (EFG).
-Nuclei in states with non-spherical charge distributions, i.e. all those with spin quantum number (I) greater than 1/2, may have a nuclear quadrupole moment.
-In this case an asymmetrical electric field (produced by an asymmetric electronic charge distribution or ligand arrangement) splits the nuclear energy levels.
+Nuclei in states with non-spherical charge distributions, i.e. all those with a spin quantum number (I) greater than 1/2, may have a nuclear quadrupole moment.
+In this case, an asymmetrical electric field (produced by an asymmetric electronic charge distribution or ligand arrangement) splits the nuclear energy levels.

 In the case of an isotope with a I = 3/2 excited state, such as 57Fe or 119Sn, the excited state is split into two substates mI = ±1/2 and mI = ±3/2.
-The ground to excited state transitions appear as two specific peaks in a spectrum, sometimes referred to as a "doublet".
+The ground-to-excited state transitions appear as two specific peaks in a spectrum, sometimes referred to as a "doublet".
 Quadrupole splitting is measured as the separation between these two peaks and reflects the character of the electric field at the nucleus.

-The quadrupole splitting can be used for determining oxidation state, spin state, site symmetry, and the arrangement of ligands.
+The quadrupole splitting can be used for determining the oxidation state, spin state, site symmetry, and the arrangement of ligands.

 Magnetic hyperfine splitting

-Magnetic hyperfine splitting is a result of the interaction between the nucleus and any surrounding magnetic field, as described by the Zeeman Effect.
+Magnetic hyperfine splitting is a result of the interaction between the nucleus and a surrounding magnetic field (similar to the Zeeman effect in atomic spectra).
 A nucleus with spin I splits into 2I + 1 sub-energy levels in the presence of a magnetic field.
 For example, the first excited state of the 57Fe nucleus with spin state I = 3/2 will split into 4 non-degenerate sub-states with mI values of +3/2, +1/2, −1/2 and −3/2.
 The equally-spaced splits are said to be hyperfine, being on the order of 10−7 eV.
 The selection rule for magnetic dipole transitions means that transitions between the excited state and ground state can only occur where mI changes by 0 or 1 or −1.
 This gives 6 possible for a 3/2 to 1/2 transition.

 The extent of splitting is proportional to the magnetic field strength at the nucleus, which in turn depends on the electron distribution ("chemical environment") of the nucleus.
 The splitting can be measured, for instance, with a sample foil placed between an oscillating source and a photon detector (see Fig. 5), resulting in an absorption spectrum, as illustrated in Fig. 4.
 The magnetic field can be determined from the spacing between the peaks if the quantum "g-factors" of the nuclear states are known.
 In ferromagnetic materials, including many iron compounds, the natural internal magnetic fields are quite strong and their effects dominate the spectra.